cs-uob/COMS20012/docs/labs/LAB7.md

 As a final piece of advice, you will produce code bases that are large, complex, and potentially very difficult to debug.
 You do not want to introduce bugs into your kernel because they will be very hard to remove.
-Our advice—​slow down, design, think, design again, discuss with your partner, and slow down again.
+Our advice—slow down, design, think, design again, discuss with your partner, and slow down again.
 Then write some code.

 ## Lab objectives

-In this lab, you must implement the interface between user-mode programs—​or user land—​and the kernel.
+In this lab, you must implement the interface between user-mode programs—or user land—and the kernel.
 As usual, we provide part of the code you will need.
 Your job is to identify, design and build the missing pieces.

 The first step is to read and understand the parts of the system that we have